-The SCI supports a smart card interface.
-This is a serial communication function supporting a subset of the ISO/IEC 7816-3 (identification cards) standard.
+The SCI supports a smart card interface conforming to ISO/IEC 7816-3 (Identification Card) as a serial communication interface function for IC card interface use.
 For details, see section 17, Smart Card Interface.

 The SCIF is a dedicated asynchronous communication serial interface with built-in 16-stage FIFO registers for both transmission and reception.
 For details, see section 16, Serial Communication Interface with FIFO (SCIF).